akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 {% include image.html path="taka-quite-a-journey/aksels-singapore.jpg" path-detail="taka-quite-a-journey/aksels-singapore.jpg" alt="Aksels @ Singapore early May 2018" %}

+..and you ride next to paddy fields in Vietnam..

+{% include image.html path="taka-quite-a-journey/aksels-vietnam.jpg" path-detail="taka-quite-a-journey/aksels-vietnam.jpg" alt="Aksels @ Vietnam early May 2018" %}

-..and you go with them in Vietnam, Cambodia and Thailand for a couple of weeks and take a classic selfie of someone who grew up in Brittany..
+..and you go with them in Cambodia and Thailand for a couple of weeks.
+Finally you wait your flight back home, being more tired than at the beginning of the holidays..

-{% include image.html path="taka-quite-a-journey/aksels-vietnam-bretagne.jpg" path-detail="taka-quite-a-journey/aksels-vietnam-bretagne.jpg" alt="Aksels @ Vietnam early May 2018" %}
+{% include image.html path="taka-quite-a-journey/aksels-thailand.jpg" path-detail="taka-quite-a-journey/aksels-thailand.jpg" alt="Aksels @ Thailand early May 2018" %}

-..and then you come back, your shaving cream exploded in your backpack and next day you go back to work and catch up on everything you missed.
+..and then you come back to home, your shaving cream exploded in your backpack and next day you go back to work and catch up on everything you missed.

 {% include image.html path="taka-quite-a-journey/aksels-bad-luck.jpg" path-detail="taka-quite-a-journey/aksels-bad-luck.jpg" alt="Aksels @ unluck early May 2018" %}